UC Berkeley Youth Recreation Summer Camps

 • Ages: 5–17 years old

-UC Berkeley Recreation & Wellbeing has been running summer camps for more than 60 years.
-The program includes martial arts instruction through the UC Martial Arts Program (UCMAP), which began in 1969 as the first major university-based martial arts program in the nation.
-Instruction in UCMAP clubs is carried out by high-ranking instructors in their particular martial arts, under leadership that includes Dr. Russell Ahn, Director of the UC Martial Arts Program, and Dr. Ken Min, founder of the program.
-The Martial Arts Program states that its purpose is to preserve the philosophy, techniques, and traditions of martial arts and to develop a scientific understanding of the physical and spiritual implications of human performance.
+Instruction in UC Martial Arts Program (UCMAP) clubs connected with the camps is carried out by high-ranking instructors in their particular martial arts, many of whom are themselves students of Dr. Ken Min.
+The UC Martial Arts Program is led by Dr. Russell Ahn, Director of the UC Martial Arts Program, and Dr. Ken Min, founder of the UC Martial Arts Program.
+The Martial Arts Program of the University of California’s Berkeley campus was started in 1969, and its future was secured in 1995 with an award of a one-million-dollar endowment.
+The mission of the Martial Arts Program is to preserve the philosophy, techniques, and traditions of martial arts and to develop a scientific understanding of the physical and spiritual implications of human performance.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.